 2 – Apply scientific ideas to design, test, and refine a device that converts energy from one form to another (4-PS3-4).

-This year, the teachers at my school put a new twist on this unit… and the results were amazing!
+This year, the teachers at my school put a new twist on our electricity and magnetism unit… and the results were amazing!

 Light the Bulb

-We start the unit by handing out a Miniature Light Bulb, a five-inch long wire, and a D-cell battery to each student.
+We start the electricity unit by handing out a Miniature Light Bulb, a five-inch long wire, and a D-cell battery to each student.
 The challenge is simple: can you light the bulb?
 I give my students at least 15 minutes to explore.
 I remind them to document ALL their attempts, even the unsuccessful ones.
-I suggest they include drawings of the circuits they’ve made—including labels.
+They should include drawings of the circuits they’ve made—including labels.